 Google has stated time and again that Page Loading Speed is also one of the important SEO ranking factors.
 According to the MunchWeb study, you may lose 75 percent of your users if your site takes longer than 4 seconds to load.

-You can use GTmetrix.com to check Page Loading Speed of your site just by entering URL:
+You can use GTmetrix.com to check the Page Loading Speed of your site just by entering the URL:

 How to optimize loading speed?

 You may follow the following tips to increase the Page Loading Speed:

 • Image Optimization – Compress the images.
 Larger images decrease the site speed.

 • Don’t use a large number of plugins – Using a large number of plugins may also be one of the causes of low site speed.
 It’s always advisable to install only those plugins that help make your site user as well as Search Engine friendly.